About Sullivan County

 Arrest Records

-Arrest records in Sullivan County, Indiana, are maintained by the Sullivan County Sheriff's Office.
+Arrest records in Sullivan County, Indiana, are maintained by Sullivan County Sheriff's Office.
 These records document the details of an individual's arrest, including the date, charges, and arresting agency.
 Residents and attorneys can request arrest records by contacting the sheriff's office directly, often requiring a formal request under the Indiana Access to Public Records Act.
 Arrest records typically include personal information about the arrestee, the nature of the charges, and the status of the case.

 Jail & Inmate Records

-The Sullivan County Jail, located in Sullivan, Indiana, is the primary detention facility for the county.
+Sullivan County Jail, located in Sullivan, Indiana, is the primary detention facility for Sullivan County.
 The booking process at the jail involves photographing and fingerprinting individuals who are arrested.
 Inmate information, including booking details and charges, can be accessed through the sheriff's office.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to security protocols.
-The bond process in Indiana allows for the posting of bail to secure the release of an inmate, with specific procedures outlined by the county court system.

 Mugshots & Booking Photos

-Mugshots in Sullivan County are taken and retained by the Sullivan County Sheriff's Office during the booking process.
+Mugshots in Sullivan County are taken and retained by Sullivan County Sheriff's Office during the booking process.
 These booking photos are part of the arrest record and can be accessed through the sheriff's office.
 To search for mugshots, individuals may visit the sheriff's website or contact the office directly.
 Indiana does not have specific laws for the removal of mugshots from public records, but individuals may petition for removal in certain circumstances, such as expungement of the related criminal record.

 Courts & Case Records

 Sullivan County judicial matters are handled by the Sullivan Circuit Court, located at 100 Courthouse Square, Sullivan, IN 47882.
-The court can be reached at (812) 268-6009 and has jurisdiction over civil, criminal, juvenile, probate, and family law cases within the county.
-The Honorable Judge presides over proceedings, with the Sullivan County Clerk of Courts managing case records, filings, and public access to court documents.
+The court can be reached through the office has jurisdiction over civil, criminal, juvenile, probate, and family law cases within Sullivan County.
+The Honorable Judge presides over proceedings, with Sullivan County Clerk of Courts managing case records, filings, and public access to court documents.
 Indiana provides public access to most court records under Indiana Access to Court Records (IACR) guidelines and Indiana Code 5-14-3.
+The Indiana Judiciary offers the Mycase.

-- The Indiana Judiciary offers the Mycase.IN.gov portal, which provides free online access to case information for Sullivan County cases.
+- gov portal, which provides free online access to case information for Sullivan County cases.

-- To obtain certified copies of court documents, requests must be submitted to the Sullivan County Clerk's Office either in person, by mail, or sometimes by fax.
+- To obtain certified copies of court documents, requests must be submitted to Sullivan County Clerk's Office either in person, by mail, or sometimes by fax.

 - Fees for certified copies typically range from $1 to $2 per page, with an additional certification fee.